Member Affairs Committee

 MAC meets the last Wednesday of every month at 5:15 pm.
 Even months are held at the Co-op Connection building at the Downtown store, 1220 N. Forest St., and odd months are at the Local Roots room at the Cordata store, 315 Westerly Rd.
 Meeting times are also listed in the Co-op newsletter and monthly Enews and the agenda is posted on the Board of Directors’ bulletin board at the front of each store.

-You can read the most recent MAC meeting minutes here.
+You can read the MAC meeting minutes here.
 Printed copies are also available on the bulletin boards at the front of each store.

 Board Development Committee

 The Board Development Committee (BDC) recruits Board candidates and oversees the Board election process.
 The committee also works to provide training for current directors and to network with other co-ops.
 Other BDC duties include designing strategic planning retreats, monitoring policies, writing and reviewing Board policies, recommending committee designations and the yearly slate of officers after the March Board election.

 The Finance Committee acts as the Board’s oversight body in matters related to the Co-op’s finances.
 The committee monitors the Co-op’s financial status on a regular basis, ensuring the Co-op’s healthy financial condition and economic viability.
 One member-at-large may serve on this committee.

 The executive committee consists of a minimum of three Board members, including the Chair, Vice-chair and Finance Chair.
 The committee acts as the Board’s oversight body in matters relating to the general manager and is empowered to act on behalf of the Board for time-sensitive matters.

 For any questions about the Board of Directors or its committees, or to attend an upcoming meeting, contact Board Administrator Jean Rogers.